Aldin-Dreamer/Arch-Hypr-Vault/README.md

 - [CPU Microcode](https://wiki.archlinux.org/title/Microcode) — Depending on if your processor is amd or intel, you need to install its microcode.
 Processor manufacturers release stability and security updates to the processor microcode.
 These updates provide bug fixes that can be critical to the stability of your system.
 - [Userspace Utilities for filesystems](https://wiki.archlinux.org/title/File_systems) — Depending on the choice of file system, intall its corresponding userspace utilities program.
 In case of Btrfs, it will be [btrfs-progs](https://archlinux.org/packages/?name=btrfs-progs).
 These helps in using the corresponding file system's features.
 - [Network Manager](https://wiki.archlinux.org/title/Network_configuration#Network_managers) — A network manager lets you manage network connection settings in so called network profiles to facilitate switching networks.
 It is required if you ever plan on connecting to the internet or do any kind of networking.
 The recommended option for any standard daily driver desktop that works out of the box is [networkmanager](https://wiki.archlinux.org/title/NetworkManager).
-- [Text Editor](https://wiki.archlinux.org/title/List_of_applications/Documents#Console) — Text editors allows us to read and write files comfortably from theh console.
+- [Text Editor](https://wiki.archlinux.org/title/List_of_applications/Documents#Console) — Text editors allows us to read and write files comfortably from the console.
 - [tpm2-tools](https://archlinux.org/packages/?name=tpm2-tools) and [tpm2-tss](https://archlinux.org/packages/core/x86_64/tpm2-tss/) — TPM2 userspace tool and TPM2 library that is required for setting up TPM2.
 - [sbctl](https://archlinux.org/packages/?name=sbctl) — A user-friendly tool to handle secure boot keys.
 </div>